Zondax/cosmos-sdk/crypto/docs/adr.md

 ##### Verifier

-Verifies if given a message, it's signature belongs to said public key.
+Verifies if given a message belongs to a public key by validating against it's respective signature.

 ```go
 type Verifier interface {